 4. Take proper breaks

 If you’re struggling to focus, it can be tempting to tell yourself that you’re going to sit at your desk until you’re done – but taking a break is often one of the best ways to improve your focus.
 Multiple studies show that when you try to focus on one thing for a long period of time, it becomes harder and harder to concentrate – and not only that, but your performance can actually suffer.
-There are two types of break you should try to thread through your working day: deep breaks and short breaks.
+There are two types of breaks you should try to thread through your working day: deep breaks and short breaks.

 Deep breaks can be considered ‘proper’ breaks.
 They’re an opportunity to step away from what you’re doing and let your brain relax.
 It’s really important not to spend your break doing things like reading up on the news, replying to emails or checking social media, as these types of actions can introduce new stresses and make it harder to focus when you get back to work.
 Instead, try to use these breaks to recharge: you could go for a short walk, make yourself a nice drink or snack, listen to some music, read a few chapters of a book (unrelated to work), or do some exercise.